kumlali/windocker/README.md

 # Notes
-- When you reboot Boot2Docker VM (`docker-machine restart default`), its IP might change.
+- When you reboot Boot2Docker VM (`docker-machine restart default`) its IP might change.
 Then you might need to run `windocker.cmd` again.
 It adds new IP to `NO_PROXY` so that Docker client can connect to Docker daemon running in Boot2Docker VM.
 - Make sure you use self signed CA certificates.
-If you followed instructions under [Docker Trusted Registry - Security configuration] (https://docs.docker.com/docker-trusted-registry/configure/config-security), you probably ended up an openssl command like `openssl s_client ...`.
-In my case, that command created a file containing all the certificates of the chain.
-But, in my tests, it was required the file had only CA's root's certificate.
+If you followed instructions under [Docker Trusted Registry - Security configuration] (https://docs.docker.com/docker-trusted-registry/configure/config-security) you probably ended up an openssl command like `openssl s_client ...`.
+In my case that command created a file containing all the certificates of the chain.
+But, in my tests, it was required the file had only CA's root certificate.
 If your proxy intercepts SSL traffic and inserts its own certificate, you can simply export proxy's CA certificate.
 Please have a look at [Obtaining Proxy Server's CA Certificate](docs/README.md).
-- `NO_PROXY` value is important.
-In my case `*.mycompany.com` does not work. `.mycompany.com` and `docker-registry.mycompany.com` works.
+- Make sure `NO_PROXY` is correct.
+In my case `*.mycompany.com` does not work, while `.mycompany.com` and `docker-registry.mycompany.com` work perfectly.
-- Windows line ending characters(CR+LF) of PEM encoded certificates automatically converted to Unix's (LF) by windocker.
+- Windows' line ending characters(CR+LF) found in PEM encoded certificates are automatically converted to Unix's (LF) by windocker.
 But if you make changes on windocker scripts, then make sure *.sh scripts do not have CR+LF line endings.

 # References
 - [How to install Docker on Windows behind a proxy](http://www.netinstructions.com/how-to-install-docker-on-windows-behind-a-proxy)